marioocsdo/Windows-XP-Portfolio/README.md

 # Windows-XP-Portfolio

+🙋🙋🙋

-:raising-hand: Welcome to my new Windows XP vibes-based portfolio!
+ Welcome to my new Windows XP vibes-based portfolio!

 I created this web on HTML, CSS & Js, just as a hobby project, but can be used as a window for all of you, HR people!
 Hahaha, window, did you get it?